 Head of Experiential Learning, AltaClaro; x-Akin Gump; x-Clifford Chance

 Our master classes are delivered in an experiential "bootcamp" framework.
 Students participate in small cohorts that go through the learning materials, assignments, and live review sessions together with experienced practitioner-instructors.

-We serve law firms of all sizes, universities, individual professionals, and groups of professionals (in-house departments, networks, and associations).
+We serve law firms of all sizes, individual professionals, and groups of professionals (in-house departments, networks, and associations).
 Find out more about how we can help you.